Skip to main content

 So, I don't know if it's true or not!

-So, it makes it a bit eerily to watch, especially Ragnar's sons do battle.
+So, it makes it a bit eerie to watch, especially Ragnar's sons doing battle.

 It just leaves me to wonder.